LordOfTrident/amaretto/README.md

 - [ ] Mouse events

 ## Bugs
+- When cbreak is enabled and the program listens to mouse movement/scrolling events, the ansi escape sequence to turn off those events wont run, so on some terminals it might be goofy on CTRL+C exit (tested gnome-terminal, xfce4-terminal)

 If you find any bugs, please create an issue and report them.

 ## Documentation